-Note: 19670 is the 18650 battery, but with electronic circuitry for protection against over-charging, over-discharging, high temperature and others factors that can shorten lifespan of lithium ion batteries or even cause them to overheat and catch fire.
+The 19670 is the 18650 battery, but with electronic circuitry for protection against over-charging, over-discharging, high temperature and other factors that can shorten the lifespan of lithium-ion batteries or even cause them to overheat and catch fire.

-Physical Dimensions and Weight
+18650/19670 Battery: Physical Dimensions and Weight

-- Some 19670 batteries are almost 68-69mm long due to added circuitry (to avoid loss in capacity), while some models have standard length of 65mm with slight loss of capacity.
+- Some 19670 batteries are almost 68-69mm long due to added circuitry (to avoid loss in the capacity).
+On the other hand, some models have a standard length of 65mm with a slight loss of capacity.

-For example, ORBTRONIC 3400mAh protected 18650 batteries use excellent Panasonic NCR18650B cells with added protection, which increases the length of the battery to 68.9 mm (+/- 0.03).
+- For example, ORBTRONIC 3400mAh protected 18650 batteries use excellent Panasonic NCR18650B cells with added protection, which increases the length of the battery to 68.9 mm (+/- 0.03).

 18650 batteries on average weigh around 45-48g, although models with higher capacities weigh up to 55g or even slightly more.